equinor/radix-github-actions/README.md

 # GitHub Action for Radix CLI

+NOTE: This project is currently a work in progress prototype

 This Action for [Radix CLI](https://github.com/equinor/radix-cli) to integrate with the Radix platform from a github action workflow.

 ## Outputs